Eelkevd/Scripto5/README.md

 On the startpage index.html people can choose to login as user "lezer" or as admin "blogger".
 As a user you can read blogs (IndexUser5.html), see blogs per category (CategoryUSer5.html), search for a blog with a search term (SearchUser5.html).
 To place a comment as user, the user has to login (user/index.html) or is able to first make a new account (RegisterUser5.html).
 If the users login in succesfully (checklogin.php), the users are able to comment on blogs (Commentuser5.php) or logout (logout.php).
 A user can ask to change its password with a link in the mail.
 The sending process of the mail has problems, but the link to change the password works: http://wijzijncodegorilla.nl/jorik/Scripto5/User/Newpassword.html

+As user you can make your own username and password to test this part of the application.

 As an admin you first have to login (admin/index.html) and get permission (checklogin.php) to get access to the same functionalities as the user (IndexAdmin5.php, CategoryAdmin5.php, SearchAdmin5.php, Commentadmin5.php, logout.php) plus the functionality to write blogs (ScriptoAdmin5.php), improve or correct a previous written blog (ImproveblogAdmin5.php) and to delete comments or disable the comment section (also CommentAdmin5.php).

+To test the admin side of the application to make for example a blog, use the username "Jorik" and the password "IloveJorik".

 ### Workflow
 - monday: reading assignment, W5-001 searchfunction made, found information about login screen, made new database, made new Git repository